 From 2015-2019 I was a postdoctoral research fellow at Colorado State University, where my research used large-scale acoustic recordings to tackle soundscape conservation issues.
 My postdoc was under a cooperative agreement with the National Park Service, where I collaborated with a large team of engineers, park managers, students, and scientists known as the Sound and Light Ecology Team.

 I completed my PhD the University of Otago in New Zealand where I studied bicultural coastal ecosystem ecology and restoration.
 My research examined the spatial and temporal patterns of seabird population recovery after the removal of introduced rats on northern offshore islands, in collaboration with the Department of Conservation, Landcare Research, and local iwi.

 My ultimate goal is to provide research that can inform conservation and restoration management and mentor the next generation of conservation leaders.
 Moreover, in recognizing my own privilege and how my career has benefited from it – I’m passionate about diversity, equity, and inclusion in science and conservation.
 Science, like most things in life, benefits from listening to diverse voices and I’m constantly striving to foster an inclusive scientific environment.

 Interests: travelling, hiking, surfing, birdwatching, music, photography, climbing, hanging out with my family (now featuring a 4 year old toddler and 4 month old baby!)

-Skills: remote field camp leadership, statistical and acoustic software, student mentoring, scientific writing, quantitative analysis, scuba diving, fluent in french and english
+Skills: remote field camp leadership, statistical and acoustic software, student mentoring, capacity building, inter-disciplinary collaboration, scientific writing, sci comm, quantitative analysis, scuba diving, fluent in French and English

 Find me on twitter: @buxton_rachel